codeforamerica/comport/README.md

 Project Comport is in early development.

 ## Who made it?
-Project Comport is a project of the 2015 Inidanapolis Code for America [fellowship team](http://codeforamerica.org/governments/indianapolis).
+Project Comport is a project of the 2015 Indianapolis Code for America [fellowship team](http://codeforamerica.org/governments/indianapolis).

 ## How